Working with Pivot Tables

-You may place required parameters into page fields.
+You can place required parameters into page fields.

 Pay attention that the ribbon shows the same controls as for the underlying table.

-You may change parameters, reload data, and save changes.
+You can change parameters, reload data, and save changes.

 When you edit the value in the pivot table, the SaveToDB add-in makes the following: